Large Language Models of Code Fail at Completing Code with Potential Bugs: Discussion and Conclusion

+\paragraph{Limitations.} Our baseline methods developed for \bCC may degrade the completion performance on reference code context, as shown in \Secref{sec:clean_bug}, suggesting the need for balancing the buggy and reference settings in solutions to \bCC.
+Furthermore, while \buggyFixEval is associated with real-world coding contest programs, it is unclear how closely \buggyFixEval aligns to the general software development setting where obtaining a test suite and proper evaluation are more challenging.

+\paragraph{Impact and applications.} As our work focuses on the less refined and more error-prone work-in-progress code, the code context should be viewed as a hint of user intent rather than a high-quality ``gold'' implementation.
+It thus naturally follows that a pair programmer or a smart tool should suggest a change to the draft code rather than blindly continue it if they believe a certain part of the existing draft is not intended.
+From a user experience perspective, an IDE can display code change suggestions to a user's existing code if such parts are identified.
+Similar functionality already exists for other types of code change suggestions, \eg{} spelling correction and missing imports.

-We introduce and define the \buggycodecomp problem, inspired by the practical coding scenario where one completes a coding program given the problem statement and a partial code with potential bugs.
+\paragraph{Conclusion.} We introduce and define the \buggycodecomp problem, inspired by the practical coding scenario where one completes a coding program given the problem statement and a partial code with potential bugs.
 We construct two new datasets, \buggyHumanEval and \buggyFixEval, as task benchmarks and find that the presence of potential bugs significantly degrades the completion performance of all evaluated large language models of code.
-Our further investigation of post-hoc mitigation strategies for \codellms shows that the task of completing with \pobugs remains challenging in spite of augmenting models with external program-repair models.
+Our further investigation of completion methods for \codellms in dealing with \pobugs shows that completing with \pobugs remains challenging despite augmenting models with external program-repair models.
 We provide extensive ablation and case studies for further understanding and analysis of \buggycodecomp setting.
-We hope that our novel and systematic study paves the way for future works in understanding and improving the usability of \codellms under practical software-development settings.
+We hope our novel and systematic study paves the way for future works in understanding and improving the usability of \codellms under practical software-development settings.

-\paragraph{Limitations and impacts.} While we show consistent findings on \bCC with different variants of the latest \codellms, given the rapid growth of LLMs, studying on a more extensive set of \codellms can further support our findings. \bCC assumes potential bugs in the code text.
-Our baseline methods may harm the completion performance when \pobugs are not present, as shown in Sec.~\ref{sec:clean_bug}.
-Future solutions for \bCC may need to consider balancing the two cases.
-Solutions to \bCC can be applied to improve code suggestions in IDEs, helping developers' productivity.